now-its-dark/SYXPYX/README.md

 - Velocity Shift — Switch current frame from frame 1->last available frame, dependent on note velocity. (scale velocity across total number of frames)
 - Some other, less clearly formed ideas.
 - MIDI 2.0 CI profile, so anything can see its capabilties in ze pixels, cuz fuck yeah.

+Visualizers:
+- Map shaders to pixel grid; would allow for easy use of dithering algorithms and live inputs, such as from a webcam.
+- Virtual audio device receiver + spectrum analyzer to display audio frequency information from the device.
+- Region activation - display activity state for individual notes, for things like drum sounds, which are not represented on the device ordinarily.

 Optimization:
 - Right now, it just sends the entire message every time.
 This is not necessary, as pixels can be transmitted discretely, but it's additional logic that doesn't exist yet.
 Partly, because there is a balance to be struck— if numerous single pixel changes must transmitted, it could end up being less efficient in some cases, due to the additional bytes needed to setup the message.